kirbyj/praatdet/EXAMPLES.md

 ![](images/pp2.png)

 The Oq plots for the remaining files look OK.
-Note the multiple opening peaks in the above example.
+Note the (possible) multiple opening peaks in the above example.

 <a name="example2"></a>
 ## Example 2: processing a file